Mrs Rachel Richardson is our SENDCO. You can contact her via email at firstname.lastname@example.org

 As a new building, Ocean Academy has been designed to be accessible for all pupils:

-- There is a lift in the building to allow pupils with mobility difficulties to reach the first floor.
+- There is a lift in the building to allow pupils with mobility difficulties to reach the first floor

-- There are accessible changing and toilet facilities.
+- There are accessible toilet facilities

 How will the Academy prepare and support my child/young person moving to the next stage of education/life.
 How will you increase their independence?

-When your child joins our Academy we will endeavour to find out as much information about him/her as possible, through contact with parents and other schools or services who might have been involved with your child.
+When your child joins Ocean Academy we will endeavour to find out as much information about him/her as possible, through contact with parents and other schools or services who might have been involved with your child.

 As children move on to a new setting we will arrange visits and ensure all information is shared with the relevant person in that setting to ensure a smooth transition.